lowlighter/metrics/source/plugins/core/README.md

 ## ♻️ Retrying automatically failed rendering and output action

-Rendering is subject to external factors and can fail ocassionaly.
+Rendering is subject to external factors and can fail occasionally.
 Use `retries` and `retries_delay` options to automatically retry rendering.

 *Example: retry render up to 3 times (wait 5 minutes between each fail)*